Harana (serenade): Form

 Harana is widely practiced in many parts of the Philippines with a set of protocols, a code of conduct, and a specific style of music.
 The formula of Harana follows three parts: pagatawag (to call out), pagtug-an or pagsugid (to confess), and finally pagtubag (to reply).
 Traditionally, the suitor or manliligaw will visit the house of the girl he is trying to woo, and sing by her window until she comes out to either accept or deny him.
-The suitor may or may not be accompanied, but usually his companions will be playing a guitar or provide back up vocals as he sings.
-Ideally, the dalaga or young lass will choose to accept him.
+Such, is the act of pagatawag.
+The suitor may or may not be accompanied, but usually his companions will be playing a guitar or provide back up vocals as he sings (pagtug-an or pagsugid).
+Ideally, the dalaga or young lass will choose to accept him in her act of pagtubag.
 If serenaders are successful, the house's family may feel inclined to invite them in for food and drink.
 More often than not, the serenaded and their families show little interest in the serenader, with some going to the extent of vocally voicing their disapproval.
 Regardless of result, the serenaded often becomes the subject of teasing among members of their close community.